EMP White LogoErin Morrison Photography Logo

 What Does Your Gut Say?

-Last summer, we photographed an intimate feet washing ceremony under mature trees at Ramble Creek in Athens, Tennessee.
-The ceremony location for this meaningful wedding ceremony was absolutely perfect.
-If just felt right for that couple to be married in that exact spot.
+Last summer, we photographed an intimate feet-washing ceremony under mature trees at Ramble Creek in Athens, Tennessee.
+The ceremony location for this meaningful wedding ceremony was perfect.
+It felt right for that couple to marry in that exact spot.
 Your wedding ceremony location choice may come down to one thing: a gut feeling.
-No matter which way you go for your ceremony, we hope that it fits you as a couple.
-If you want it to be intimate, choose a moody indoor location at The Standard.
-If you want it to be loud and boisterous, choose to strut down the grass aisle at Smithview Pavillion.
+No matter how you go for your ceremony, we hope it fits you as a couple.
+Choose a moody indoor location at The Standard if you want it to be intimate.
+If you want it loud and boisterous, strut down the grass aisle at Smithview Pavillion.
 Your day, in the end, is whatever you want to make of it.

 Planning Your Ceremony Location